panemu/ngx-panemu-table/projects/demo/src/app/doc/inline-editing/index.md

 ## Disabled sorting, filtering, grouping and pagination

-In below example, if table is not in `browse` mode, the pagination and quare components are disabled.
+The included pagination and query component listen to tables' mode.
+If table is not in `browse` mode, they are disabled.

 {{ NgDocActions.demo("InlineEditing7Component") }}